 Car Accident?
 No Insurance?
 Not At Fault?

 Being involved in a not at fault car accident is stressful enough without the sinking realisation that you have been in a car accident with no insurance policy to cover the cost of repairs and an accident loan car.
-But are you aware that if you’re the not at fault driver in a car accident, you’re entitled to recover the damages that result from the at fault party’s negligence?
+But are you aware that if you’re the not at fault driver in a car accident, you’re entitled to recover the damages that result from the other driver or at fault party’s negligence?

 Am I eligible for an accident loan car if the accident wasn’t my fault and I don’t have any insurance?